TomerGeva/CommDspy/README.md

 * pn_inv=False - Boolean stating if we want to invert the levels after coding
 * full_scale=False - Boolean stating if we want to set the levels such that the mean power will be 1 (0 [dB])

-### 1.5. pulse_shape
-Function useed to perform pulse shaping to the inputted discrete signal.
-Function is inputted with:
-* signal - Input signal in OSR 1 for the pulse shaping
-* osr - The wanted Over Sampling Rate after the shaping
-* span - The span of the pulse, the span is symmetrical, i.e. a span of 8 means 8 symbols back and 8 symbols forward
-* method - The shape of the pulse. can be either:
-  * 'rect' - rectangular pulse
-  * 'sinc' - sinc pulse
-  * 'rcos' - raised cosine pulse with roll-off parameter beta
-  * 'rrc' - root raised cosine pulse with rolloff parameter beta

 ### Various pulse generators
 The package supports all the pulses written in 1.5. above.
 The function names are:
 * rrc_pulse